binary550/proxy-python/README.md

 ![Python-Proxy](logo.jpg)

-A frontend of proxychains-ng with python
+A frontend of proxychains-ng writed with love with python3.6

 ## Documentation

 ### Manual

-Pytho-Proxy allows you to set a random proxy or add your
+Python-Proxy allows you to set a random proxy or add your

 Proxychains configuration is located in data/proxychains.template

-All proxy are located in data/list
+All proxy are located in data/list, and html source are readable in data/index

 ##### Example

+python-proxy has a built in update function (only socks4 support right now) :

+> python-proxy -u

+You can list all your proxy list :

+> python-proxy -l

-You can use Python-Proxy to run a programm :
+Afterwards, you can run a program through a random proxy :

 > python-proxy -r firefox

-Or just set a random proxy (when computer boot or with crontab) :
+And check your ip :

-> python-proxy -r
+> python-proxy -r curl -s checkip.amazonaws.com

-If you want to set a specific proxy :
+Or if you want to connect with a custom proxy :

-> python-proxy -c socks5 127.0.0.1 1080
+> python-proxy -c http 123.456.789.01 8080

-Or you can update proxy list :

-> python-proxy -u

 ### To-Do

  + ~~Proxy list update (from premproxy.net)~~
  + ~~Same function for func_proxy.manual + .random~~
+ + ~~Program execution after python-proxy -r~~
  + Auto choose between HTTP, SOCKS4 and SOCKS5
- + Display selected proxy
+ + ~~Display selected proxy~~

 ## License